Connect with us

 The dream of owning a home is beyond reach of many Kenyans.

-Updated
+Updated on

 Home for sale

 A home for sale.
-Building a house is a time consuming venture.
+Building a house is a time-consuming venture.
 PHOTO | FILE

 If Kenyans have a preoccupation these days, apart from quail farming and other get-rich-quick schemes, it seems to be real estate.

-We have also been made to believe that house prices always go up, and never down, and that predictions of Kenya’s property bubble burst are premature.
+We have also been made to believe that house prices always go up, and never down and that predictions of Kenya’s property bubble burst are premature.

 This easily explains the ever-rising prices in most parts of the country, including rural towns such as Bondo in Nyanza where land prices have gone up 1500 per cent in 12 months as investors rush to meet “high demand for housing in the region”.

 Is this a bubble?
 Will the local property market crash?
 The answer depends on who you ask.
-Some people argue that high prices of homes in Kenya are based on pure fundamentals – demand and supply, while others believe the prices are exaggerated and that a major correction is imminent.
+Some people argue that the high prices of homes in Kenya are based on pure fundamentals – demand and supply, while others believe the prices are exaggerated and that a major correction is imminent.

-First, affordability.
-Average land and house prices in the country have quadrupled in less than a decade outpacing nearly all markets worldwide.
-In deed, Nairobi is already one of the most expensive cities in the world in which to buy a high-end home – according to a study by the Global Property Guide.
+Indeed, Nairobi is already one of the most expensive cities in the world in which to buy a high-end home – according to a study by the Global Property Guide.

 Realistically, for the average middle-class Kenyan, the dream of owning a home is beyond reach in most parts of the country.
 However, with the expectation that the higher prices will go higher, some individuals are taking bank loans to acquire new homes.

-Second, dream investment.
+2. Dream investment.
 This notion that home ownership is the key to a secure financial future has seen many Kenyans falling for pyramid schemes as they desperately seek to raise cash to buy their dream houses.

 But Nobel Prize-winning economist Robert Shiller (a renter) questions the value of home ownership as an investment.